aruna-rov/Aruna/docs/arcomm.md

-# ARCOM
+# ARCOMM

-This document describes the Aruna Com protocol, further referenced to as ARCOM.
+This document describes the Aruna comm protocol, further referenced to as ARCOMM.

 Document version: 0.0.1

-ARCOM is designed for a 1:1 connection, one node talking to one other node.
+ARCOMM is designed for a 1:1 connection, one node talking to one other node.
 Flexibility is kept in mind for further expansion (hardware and application layer especially)

 ## Hardware layer

-the hardware in not defined in ARCOM, the idea is that ARCOM is a very flexible protocol that allows for many different hardware layers.
+the hardware in not defined in ARCOMM, the idea is that ARCOMM is a very flexible protocol that allows for many different hardware layers.
 The default package layout is however defined and needs to be passed on to the process layer as described below.
 Extra headers may be added if it is necessary for the hardware link.

 ### packet layout